The Seeker (film): Critical response

-Several of the reviewers mentioned the Harry Potter movies.
 The New York Times's Catsoulis mentioned, "Too bad Daniel Radcliffe is an only child."
 The Chicago Tribune's Carter wrote, "Harry Potter, meet your not-so-much cousin... had it not been for the Potter series, the bar for children’s fantasy film wouldn't be quite as high, and The Seeker falls short of the high-riding, high-quality material delivered in the Harry Potter film series."
 The New York Post's Smith went so far as to title his review "Bad Harry Day" and to joke that "In today's England, a teenage boy is instructed by grown-up mentors in the use of magical powers while a dark lord who comes in many formats promises an epic battle.
 The movie is based on a 1973 book by Susan Cooper, who must be trembling in fear of being sued for ripping off J.K.
 Rowling's ideas and publishing them 20 years in advance."
 The Boston Globe's Burr described the parallels more clearly, saying that "against him is a metrosexual meanie called The Rider (Christopher Eccleston), sort of a He Who Can Be Named.
 In general, Cooper's story line has been Potterized to little avail: Will's family is as large as the Weasleys, as unloving as the Dursleys, and no fun whatsoever."